-At your request, we have prepared this letter to summarize actual revenue for the first eleven months of FY 2015, and to assess whether any forecast changes are needed.
-(Audited twelve months of traffic and revenue numbers for FY 2015 are not yet available).
-While the traffic and revenue forecasts in the previously issued Traffic and Earnings (T&E) Report, dated March 6, 2015, contained in the Series 2015A Official Statement were based on FY 2014 actual revenue with a 6-month update through December 31, 2014, this letter incorporates more up-to-date information since the completion of the report.
+At your request, we have prepared this letter to summarize actual (unaudited) revenue for FY 2017, and to assess whether any forecast changes are needed.
+While the traffic and revenue forecasts in the previously issued Traffic and Earnings (T&E) Report, dated January 4, 2017, contained in the Series 2016C Official Statement were based on FY 2016 actual revenue, this letter incorporates more up-to-date information since the completion of the report.